Innovation Through the Decades

 2011 and Beyond

-Rich’s expands offerings with the acquisitions of Celebration Foods, a leading manufacturer and distributor of frozen desserts and ice cream cakes, and VSE International, the leading wholesale bakery manufacturing company in Sydney, Australia.
+Rich’s expands offerings with the acquisition of Celebration Foods, a leading manufacturer and distributor of frozen desserts and ice cream cakes.
 The company is named to the top 100 family-owned businesses in North America by CampdenFB magazine the same year a major structural shift converts the company’s two separate business groups into one seamless, global organization with five geographic regions.